gabrielacaesar/python/databootcamp/README.md

 these jupyter notebooks were created during the databootcamp.

-click on the link below for more info about the course: http://databootcamp.com.br/
+click on the following link for more info about the course: http://databootcamp.com.br/